Kevin-Payan/Kevin-Payan/README.md

 🚀 Software Engineer | Passionate about building scalable apps and beautiful user experiences
 💼 Previously at **Trimble (SketchUp & Cloud)** and **Capital One**
-📍 Based in Mexico | 🎓 CETYS Universidad - Cybernetic Electronic Engineering
+📍 Based in Mexico | 🎓 CETYS Universidad - Cybernetic Electronics Engineering

 ---